Strong Equivalence and Program Structure in Arguing Essential Equivalence between Logic Programs: Abstract

 \section{Abstract}

-Answer set programming is a prominent declarative programming paradigm used in formulating combinatorial search problems and implementing distinct knowledge representation formalisms.
-It is common that several related and yet substantially different answer set programs exist for a given problem.
+Answer set programming is a prominent declarative programming paradigm used in formulating combinatorial search problems and implementing different knowledge representation formalisms.
+Frequently, several related and yet substantially different answer set programs exist for a given problem.
 Sometimes these encodings may display significantly different performance.
 Uncovering {\em precise formal} links between these programs is often important and yet far from trivial.
-This paper claims the correctness of a number of interesting program rewritings.
-It also provides the proof of correctness of recent system {\sc projector} concerned with automatic program rewritings for the sake of efficiency.
+This paper presents formal results carefully relating a number of interesting program rewritings.
+It also provides the proof of correctness of system {\sc projector} concerned with automatic program rewritings for the sake of efficiency.
+Under consideration in Theory and Practice of Logic Programming (TPLP)